grepcats/gummi-bear-kingdom/README.md

 	* Input: User clicks "edit" on a post
 	* Output: User is taken to a form where they can edit the Title, Author, and TextBody of the post

+## Future Features
+* User will be able to post a review for a product
+* User will be able to rate products
+* Landing page will show top 3 products

 ## Technologies Used
 * Bootstrap